dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 > Could neural networks be trained to emulate a general-purpose physics simulator, given the right type and quantity of training data, such as the raw input experienced by a child?

-For  deep  networks  trained  on  physics-related  data,  it  remains  to  be  seen  whether  higher  layers will encode objects, general physical properties, forces and approximately Newtonian dynamics.
-Consider for example a network that learns to predict the trajectories of several balls bouncing in a box.
+<span class='orange'>For deep networks trained on physics-related data, it remains to be seen whether higher layers will encode objects, general physical properties, forces and approximately Newtonian dynamics.</span> Consider for example a network that learns to predict the trajectories of several balls bouncing in a box.
 If this network has actually learned something like Newtonian mechanics, then it should be able to generalize to interestingly different scenarios – at a minimum different numbers of differently shaped objects, bouncing in boxes of different shapes and sizes and orientations with respect to gravity, not to mention more severe generalization tests.

 In the case of our challenges, learning to play Frostbite, incorporating a physics-engine-based representation could help DQNs learn to play games such as Frostbite in a faster and more general way, whether the phyiscs knowledge is capture implicitly in a neural network or more explicity in a simulator.
-It can also reduce the need of larger datasets and retraining if objects like birds, fish,e etc are slightly modified in their behavior, reward structure or apearance.
+It can also reduce the need of larger datasets and retraining if objects like birds, fish, etc are slightly modified in their behavior, reward structure or apearance.
 For e.g. when a new object type such as a bear is introduced, in later levels of Frostbite, a network endowed with intuitive physics would also have an easier time adding this object type to its knowledge.

 #### 1.2 Intuitive psychology

 For babies and young children, the most important knowledge of all is knowledge of other people.
-In one experiment, an  experimenter showed 14- and 18-month-olds a bowl of raw broccoli and a bowl of goldfish crackers and then tasted some of each, making either a disgusted face or a happy face.
+In one experiment[^1], an  experimenter showed 14- and 18-month-olds a bowl of raw broccoli and a bowl of goldfish crackers and then tasted some of each, making either a disgusted face or a happy face.
 Then she put her hand out and asked, “Could you give me some?”
 The 18-month-olds gave her broccoli when she acted as if she liked it, even though they would not choose it for themselves.
 (The 14-month-olds always gave her crackers.)
 So even at this very young age, children are not completely egocentric — they can take the perspective of another person, at least in a simple way.
 By age four, their understanding of every day psychology is even more refined.
 They can explain, for instance, if a person is acting oddly because he believes something that is not true.

-Consider, for example, a scenario in which an agent A (with some books to place in the cabinet) is moving towards the cabinet, an agent B. As the cabinet's door is closed, the infants and adults may interpret this behaviour as "hindering" as door that comes in way of agent A in completing the task(placing books in cabinet).
-Now the infant interprets the intention of agent A's act of reptitive bumping into the door as a hinderance and helps the agent A in completing the task.
+Consider, for example, a scenario in which an agent A (with some books to place in the cabinet) is moving towards the cabinet, an agent B and the cabinet's door is closed, the infants and adults may interpret this behaviour as "hindering" as the closed door that comes in way of agent A in completing the task or goal(placing books in cabinet).
+Now the infant interprets the intention of agent A's act of repetitive bumping into the door and helps the agent A in completing the task.

 <p align = "center">
 <img src = "/images/core_ingredients/child_learning.gif" />